Rules and policies are in place to make sure your child remains safe and well at school.

 As well as following the department’s operational policies, we have developed frameworks for our students in line with our school’s values and commitments.

-School Behaviour Support and Management Plan.
+Student Behaviour Support and Management Plan

 Engadine Public School is committed to explicitly teaching and modelling positive behaviour and to supporting all students to be engaged with their learning.
-Key programs prioritised and valued by the school community are Positive Behaviour for Learning, Restorative Practices, Smiling Minds, Kids Matter.
+Key programs prioritised and valued by the school community are Positive Behaviour for Learning, Restorative Practices, and Smiling Minds, Kids Matter.

 You can access further information via the following website: antibullying.nsw.gov.au